emberjs/data/guides/misc/links-mode.md

 you are using Model (including via [LegacyMode](./4-reactivity/legacy/overview.md)) or [PolarisMode](./4-reactivity/polaris/overview.md).
 We'll explain this nuance below.

 > [!TIP]
-> The next-generation of reactive data which replaces Model is SchemaRecord.
+> The next-generation of reactive data which replaces Model is ReactiveResource.
-> SchemaRecord has two modes, Legacy - which emulates all of Model's
+> ReactiveResource has two modes, Legacy - which emulates all of Model's
 > behaviors and APIs, and Polaris - a new experience which we intend
 > to make default in Version 6.